boostorg/cmake/developer.md

 which are propagated upwards to its users.)

-Note that the exact form of the directive, with each `Boost::libname` target on its own line, is not necessary.
-You could as well put them on a singe line:
+Note that the exact form of the directive, with each `Boost::libname` target on its own line, is no longer necessary after Boost 1.89.
+You can as well put them on a singe line:
 `target_link_libraries(boost_core INTERFACE Boost::assert Boost::config Boost::static_assert)`
 This dependency specification influences the behavior of the user-settable `BOOST_INCLUDE_LIBRARIES` option of the superproject, which requests only the